You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Amphetamine has two patent family members in two countries.

 There are fifty-five drug master file entries for amphetamine.
-Two suppliers are listed for this compound.
+Three suppliers are listed for this compound.
+There are two tentative approvals for this compound.

 Drug Prices for amphetamine